mccoyst/vorbis/README.md

 vorbis
 ======

 This Go package provides a "native" ogg vorbis decoder, but still requires cgo, as it uses inline code from [stb_vorbis](http://nothings.org/stb_vorbis/).
+Someday, it won't.

 The package exports a single function: